markjoshwel/ganim/README.md

 [swotGB video](https://www.youtube.com/watch?v=i08S5qolgvc&t=29s).

 > **Note**
+> this project is being developed, but not actively. at time of writing, repository code does not work.

+> **Note**
 > this project was archived on the 31st March 2022.
 > see the old code in the [`old`](https://github.com/markjoshwel/ganim/tree/old) branch.